ErichJohann/Automail/README.md

 ---

 ### Notes
-The first email might be found on email's spam tab
+The first email might be found in the spam folder